Question: I want to know what I can do to remove my information from Chexsystems if I was reported to Chexsystems for fraud.

 Fraud is a very serious notation in ChexSystems and negative information in ChexSystems can remain 5 years.
 Banks often make vague and ambiguous notations such as “fraud” or “account abuse” in consumer’s ChexSystems reports.
 If you did nothing illegal, request the bank prove and justify their fraud notation.

 If you have documentation or can support your complaint with facts make an online consumer complaint with the OCC.
-They may be just what you need to get the fraud notation removed.
 You will discover the OCC process moves quickly and efficiently.
-Banks do not like when complaints are made to the OCC.
+Banks do not like it when complaints are made to the OCC.
 You may find the issue resolved, in your favor, with little effort.

 - For a problem with a state-chartered bank and trust company, contact either the Federal Deposit Insurance Corporation or state banking authority.

 - To file a complaint about a federally chartered credit union, contact the National Credit Union Administration.

 - For a problem with a state-chartered bank that is a member of the Federal Reserve System, contact the Federal Reserve System.